The Training Process

 After we receive the email from you with the required information and requested dates, we will verify that we will be able to help you with your specific plane, equipment and requirements.
 If everything looks good, we will contact the FAA Designated Examiner to check their availability for your Checkride on the 10th day.
 If the examiner is not available, we will have to adjust the starting date.

 If everything looks good we will contact you to confirm that the dates are approved.
-Once the dates have been approved you must send your deposit within 24 hours through the payment link at the bottom of this page to secure and schedule those dates.
-Payment can be made with a credit card or through PayPal.
+Once the dates have been approved you must send your deposit within 3 days to secure and schedule those dates.
+Payment for deposit can be mailed or per the instructions below.

-The total cost for the 10 day instrument rating program, in your airplane is $5000.
+The total cost for the 10 day instrument rating program, in your airplane is $8200.
 This does not include charts or publications, which are very inexpensive.
 The fee for the examiner is also not included.
-Depending on which examiner is available, their cost may range between $450 - $600.
-Aircraft rental is not included when using our plane and the hourly rate must be paid separately.
+Depending on which examiner is available, their cost is usually around $800.
+Aircraft rental is not included when using our plane and the hourly rate of the plane will be charged when using our plane.

-Our program is designed to be able to complete your training in just 10 days, but each person learns at a different pace and has different study habits, so for these reasons we cannot promise you will finish within the 10 days.
-If by chance, an additional day or two is needed, then additional days will be charged at a discounted rate of $400 per day.
+Our program is designed to be able to complete your training in just 10 days with up to 45 hours of flying time to give you the 40 hours simulated IFR time you need, which includes 9 full days of training with the checkride scheduled on the 10th day.
+Since each person learns at a different pace and has different study habits, we cannot promise you will finish within the 10 days.
+If by chance, additional training is needed, then additional training will be charged at a rate of $75 per hour.

-Once a start date is agreed upon, then a $1000 non-refundable deposit must be made to secure your training date via the payment button at the bottom of this page.
-The $4000 balance must be paid in full the day of your first scheduled lesson with either cash or with a cashier's check written to Pilot Flight Training Courses.
+Once a start date is agreed upon, then a $1000 non-refundable deposit must be made within 3 days to secure your training date.
+You can send your deposit via cashiers check made out to Pilot Flight Training Courses at 8397 Pyott Rd., Lake in the Hills, IL.
+60156 or you can call us at 847-960-3285 for info on paying through Zelle.
+The $7200 balance must be paid in full the day of your first scheduled lesson with either cash, zelle or with a cashier’s check written to Pilot Flight Training Courses.
 Once the $1000 deposit has been received you will be emailed login information to access your required study material, which must be completed before your start date.
 Your instructor will contact you to answer any questions you may have.

 If you need to cancel your training, you must do so within 7 days or more of the start date in order to apply the non-refundable deposit toward a future training date, not to exceed 3 months from your original start date.
 Cancellations must be made no later than 7 days prior to your starting date to allow time to fill your scheduled time slot with another client.